github/combobox-nav/README.md

 These settings are available:

 - `tabInsertsSuggestions: boolean = true` - Control whether the highlighted suggestion is inserted when <kbd>Tab</kbd> is pressed (<kbd>Enter</kbd> will always insert a suggestion regardless of this setting).
 When `true`, tab-navigation will be hijacked when open (which can have negative impacts on accessibility) but the combobox will more closely imitate a native IDE experience.
-- `defaultFirstOption: boolean = false` - If no options are selected and the user presses <kbd>Enter</kbd>, should the first item be inserted?
-If enabled, the default option can be selected and styled with `[data-combobox-option-default]` .
-This should be styled differently from the `aria-selected` option.
+- `firstOptionSelectionMode: FirstOptionSelectionMode = 'none'` - This option dictates the default behaviour when no options have been selected yet and the user presses <kbd>Enter</kbd>.
+The following options of `FirstOptionSelectionMode` will do the following:
+   - `'none'`: Don't auto-select the first option at all.
+   - `'active'`: Place the first option in an 'active' state where it is not selected (is not the `aria-activedescendant`) but will still be applied if the user presses `Enter`.
+To select the second item, the user would need to press the down arrow twice.
+This approach allows quick application of selections without disrupting screen reader users.
    > **Warning** Screen readers will not announce that the first item is the default.
-This should be announced explicitly with the use of `aria-live` status text.
+This should be announced explicitly with the use of `aria-live` status
+   - `'selected'`: Select the first item by navigating to it.
+This allows quick application of selections and makes it faster to select the second item, but can be disruptive or confusing for screen reader users.
 - `scrollIntoViewOptions?: boolean | ScrollIntoViewOptions = undefined` - When
   controlling the element marked `[aria-selected="true"]` with keyboard navigation, the selected element will be scrolled into the viewport by a call to [Element.scrollIntoView][].
 Configure this value to control the scrolling behavior (either with a `boolean` or a [ScrollIntoViewOptions][] object.